Managing Life With Two Kids

 Here’s the honest answer: I have no idea.

 Getting around with two just sort of… happens.
 And it will for you, too — there’s no one right or best way to get out of the house, or into the grocery store, or up and down the stairs for that matter.
-This depends on where you live, the weather, your kid’s ages, etc. So instead of telling you how to do it (because you will, we promise), here are some strategies that worked for us and our peeps:
+This depends on where you live, the weather, your kid’s ages, etc. So instead of telling you how to do it (because you will, we promise), here are some strategies for managing a toddler and a newborn that worked for us and our peeps:

 - *Plan for everything to take longer than you think.
 At least twice as long.
 (Sorry.)